de1m/aws-cost-exporter/README.md

 # Description

-This is a [prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) to show daily cost of aws services
+This is a [prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) to show daily cost of aws services.
+Also exporter show the region and account cost.

+**WARNING0:** The region cost don't show the "not region" cost

-**WARNING:** It's show only cost for regions and services, where the cost was more then $0
+**WARNING1:** It's show only cost for regions and services, where the cost was more then $0

 **WARNING2**
 It takes approximately 5 minutes to collect the data(in my case, this is depended on number of active serices and regions), so don't set the cronjob to run more often then 5min.